shriyavad03/Diabetes_Pred/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 Run
-In a terminal or command window, navigate to the top-level project directory boston_housing/ (that contains this README) and run one of the following commands:
+In a terminal or command window:

 ipython notebook Diabetes_Prediction.ipynb
 or